What Do Gem and Diamond Worker Do?

 How to Become a Gem & Diamond Worker

-Those thinking about becoming a Gem and Diamond Worker might also be interested in the following careers:
+Those interested in being a Gem and Diamond Worker may also be interested in:

 Those who work as a Gem and Diamond Worker sometimes switch careers to one of these choices: